Amplus2/Amplissimus/README.md

 ./make linux
 ```
 #### Output
-* `$VERSION-linux-x86_64/` a folder containing Amplissimus and all deps for x86
+* `$VERSION-linux-x86_64.zip` an archive containing Amplissimus and all deps for x86
-* `$VERSION-linux-arm64/` a folder containing Amplissimus and all deps for ARM
+* `$VERSION-linux-arm64.zip` an archive containing Amplissimus and all deps for ARM

 ### iOS
 #### Prepare